samesense/tea_docs/lodging.md

 HK airport arrival hall A13 kiosk sells SIM card and a variety of tour packages.
 Buy online ahead of arrival and pick up at A13 kiosk:  https://www.klook.com/activity/727-hongkong-one2free-3g-sim-card-hongkong/
 The representatives at the kiosk will help you set up your phone.
-I recommend getting your SIM this way.
+We recommend getting your SIM this way.

 ## Lodging
 ### Hong Kong's Geography Overview: